scikit-learn/enhancement_proposals/slep001/discussion.rst

   - pipe_fit
   - fit_filter

-* Method to apply on new data (not alway available)
+* Method to apply on new data (not always available)
   - transform_pipe
   - pipe_transform
   - transform_filter